Portable Water Filters

-I've used the Katadyn Hiker portable water filter for 4 years now (it's actually a PUR Hiker but Katadyn is now the label).
-It has been used for weekend trips and longer backpacking treks.
+I used the Katadyn Hiker portable water filter for about 8 years (it's actually a PUR Hiker but Katadyn is now the label).
+It was used for weekend trips and longer backpacking treks.
 It has gone through the Boundary Waters of Minnesota, Bighorn Mountains of Wyoming, Philmont Scout Ranch in New Mexico, and other less exciting places in between.
 I've been happy with it and it has held up well.
 These aren't highly polluted areas, but are typically hiking and camping locations.

 I also have an MSR MiniWorks that has done well - see below for details.

 But, as far as I'm concerned, the Sawyer filters are currently King of the Filters.